 3.5 The New Lubbesthorpe SUE accounts for a significant component of the Council's overall housing delivery.
-Housing completions on the site have averaged 158 homes per annum over the past 5 years, although completions have increased to around 190 homes per annum over the past two years.
-Based on delivery continuing at the current levels it is likely that the site will take around 19 years to fully build out.
+Housing completions on the site have averaged 158 homes per annum over the past 5 years, although completions have increased to around 190 homes per annum in 2021-22 and 2022-23.
+Based on delivery continuing at the current levels it is likely that the site will take around 17 years to fully build out.